 - Melted butter brings the flavor.
 I like to use melted butter when making recipes that call for a lot of spice since it adds rich undertones that carry the spice well so it is more rounded rather than sharp and astringent.

 - Do not over-mix the batter.
 Once the flour is mostly combined (with a few light streaks), then the batter is ready for baking.
-Since loaf and brad batter is more lean with less sugar than cake batter, it is more likely to develop gluten and result in a tougher texture.
+Since loaf batter is more lean with less sugar than cake batter, it is more likely to develop gluten and result in a tougher texture.
 Having said that, this recipe is almost fool proof!
 Even if you did over-mix it will likely turn out fine, but it may develop a dense gummy layer near the bottom.

 - Make sure you use all of the cinnamon sugar mixture.
 This is key to getting those nice defined swirls and that little bit of flour will hold it in place.